David Daokui Li Keynote Speaker

-Mansfield Freeman Chair Professor of Economics and the Director of the Tsinghua University Center for China in the World Economy
+- Mansfield Freeman Professor of Economics of Tsinghua University

 Professor David Daokui Li is a prominent Chinese economist and a top advisor to Chinese senior leaders.
 Having served on the Monetary Policy Committee of China’s central bank, he is currently a member of the Chinese People’s Political Consultative Conference (CPPCC), which functions in a capacity similar to that of Britain’s House of Lords.